gridaphobe/ghc/docs/users_guide/glasgow_exts.rst

    onto the existing ``CallStack``.

-2. If there is no ``CallStack`` in scope -- e.g. in the GHCi session above -- and the enclosing definition does not have an explicit type signature, GHC will infer a ``HasCallStack`` constraint for the enclosing definition (subject to the monomorphism restriction).
+2. If there is no ``CallStack`` in scope -- e.g. in the GHCi session above -- and are inside a local let-binder, GHC will infer a ``HasCallStack`` constraint for the let-binder (subject to the monomorphism restriction).

-3. If there is no ``CallStack`` in scope and the enclosing definition has an explicit type signature, GHC will solve the ``HasCallStack`` constraint for the singleton ``CallStack`` containing just the current call-site.
+3. Otherwise, GHC will solve the ``HasCallStack`` constraint for the singleton ``CallStack`` containing just the current call-site.

 ``CallStack`` is kept abstract, but GHC provides a function ::